hamsternik/r-extenshion/README.md

-# First R extenshion
+# 'MaxElemsVec' R Package

 This is my first small extension for R language writing on __pure__ C.
+For details, you can look at __main.c__ file for taking more info about code. _(yep, it's really small)_

-Here i present a small algorithm of array filling, where every _i_ element has to be as maximum from choosing gap restricts by only first _i_ elements.
+Here i present a small algorithm of array filling, where every _i-th_ element has to be maximal from choosing gap restricts by only first _i-th_ elements.

 ## Example